 Blown-In Attic Insulation:

+When installing blown-in attic insulation, we use Weather Blanket cellulose.
+This blown-in attic insulation material is highly effective and environmentally-friendly.
 Cellulose is made from waste paper that would otherwise end up in a landfill.
 It also takes less energy to make than other insulation materials such as fiberglass insulation.

 Recycled paper saturated with fire retardant , which cannot be started on fire even with a propane torch!